 Allergies occur when the body reacts to foreign proteins (allergens).
 In allergic rhinitis, nose symptoms (runny, itchy or blocked nose) or eye symptoms (itchy watery eyes) occur after contact with these allergens e.g. grass or tree pollen, house dust mite, dogs and cats.
 In children, house dust mite and pollen allergies are important causes of hay fever.

 Immunotherapy is the only treatment that can change the underlying allergic disease.
 The alternative is to continue with medicines that dampen down the symptoms such as antihistamines and steroids.

-Immunotherapy is given by either injection under the skin (subcutaneous immunotherapy [SCIT]), or as a drop under the tongue (sublingual immunotherapy [SLIT]).
+Immunotherapy is given either by injection under the skin (subcutaneous immunotherapy [SCIT]), or as a drop under the tongue (sublingual immunotherapy [SLIT]).
 Giving increasing amounts of the allergen trains the immune system to ignore the allergen (immune tolerance).

-Sublingual immunotherapy (SLIT) with drops under the tongue, or a fast dissolving tablet is used by our allergy service, particularly for children with grass and tree pollen allergies, or those with house dust mite allergy.
+Sublingual immunotherapy (SLIT) with drops under the tongue, or a fast-dissolving tablet is used by our allergy service, particularly for children with grass and tree pollen allergies, or those with house dust mite allergy.

 For the treatment to work best, it is important that you take the SLIT as prescribed by the allergy team, every single day.
 Missing doses may also result in a return of your rhinitis/asthma symptoms.

 Should you forget to take your drops / tablet, take it later in the day if possible, but otherwise just continue with your normal once daily routine.
 Do not take a double dose to make up for a forgotten one.

 The treatment needs to be given for three years.